Drookoo/hugo-site/content/posts/2023-09-13-booking-ana-using-virgin-atlantic-miles.md

 ---

 ## Introduction
 I was approaching my one-year anniversary with the Chase Sapphire Reserve.
-I accumulated a ton of points - 100,000 of them during with a sign-up bonus.
+I accumulated a lot of points - 130,000 of them, with a sign-up bonus.
 So I knew that with no trips abroad on my calendar, I needed to plan a big trip to celebrate.
 I decided that I wanted to go to Japan, for it would be my first time in Asia as an adult.
 I have always wanted to go one day, and I hope my experience booking an Air Nippon Airways flight using Virgin Atlantic miles might help someone out.

 ## Steps
 So from doing my research, you can transfer Chase Ultimate Rewards points to Virgin Atlantic miles 1:1.
 Virgin Atlantic is partnered with All Nippon Airways, and All Nippon Airways (ANA) is a Star Alliance Member.
 So my steps to pull this through are as follows: